Pickering Castle: History

 The original structure was built by the Normans under William the Conqueror in 1069–1070.
 This early building included the large, central mound (the motte), the outer palisades (enclosing the bailey) and internal buildings, notably the keep on top of the motte.
 Ditches were also dug to make assault on the walls difficult.
-The main purpose of the castle at this time was to maintain control of the area after the Harrying of the North.
+The main purpose of the castle at this time was to maintain control of the area after the Harrying of the North, though by 1322, the defences had been re-fortified on the orders of Edward II who had narrowly escaped capture by the Scots during battles in the same year.
+At the same time, due to the fears about the Scottish invasions, the garrison was strengthened.
+When Richard II of England was deposed as king, he was held prisoner in the castle (c.
+1399) until his removal to Pontefract.

-Its remains are particularly well-preserved because it is one of only a few castles which were largely unaffected by the 15th-century Wars of the Roses and the English Civil War of the 17th century.